subhashbs/Aidetic-DE/README.md

 from delta.tables import * 							            // Used while working with spark delta-lake tables.

+install the libraries with pip install command.
+For Example, pip install geopy

 """Run below command to execute the script."""

 spark-submit \